Arm Exercises for Strengthening

 Shoulder Internal Rotation with Theraband

 Tie one end of theraband to a doorknob.
 Pull the other end of the band toward the abdomen keeping the elbow at 90 degrees.
-Repeat 10-15 times.

-Shoulde Exercises Interna Rotation
+Shoulde Exercises Internal Rotation

 Arm Exercises Internal Rotation